wangenau/variational_mesh/docs/tutorial.rst

 Calculation time
 ================

-Also interesting may be the grid generation time in relation to the DFT calculation time.
+Another interesting aspect might be the grid generation time in relation to the DFT calculation time.

 .. code-block:: python